browserslist/browserslist/README.md

 Select browsers by criterions to use in tools like [Autoprefixer].

-You can select browsers by Can I Use data:
+You can select browser versions by Can I Use data.
+For example, last version of each major browser and version, which is used more that 5% in global usage
+statistics:

 ```js
 browserslist('> 5%, last 1 version');